andylehti/reputation-flair-config/README.md

 It does **not** need to keep a full private copy of the removed post or comment text in order to do that.

-Current subreddit settings:
-- {{status:enableRemoveFilter|Normal removal is enabled here.|Normal removal is disabled here.}}
-- {{status:enableHumanVerification|Verification is enabled here.|Verification is disabled here.}}
-- {{status:approveVerificationRemovedWhenVerified|Verification-removed items can be restored here.|Verification-removed items are not auto-restored here.}}

 ---

 ## FAQ 31 — What data is visible to moderators, and what stays internal?